successible/cleanslate/README.md

 > Note: You do not have to host Clean Slate to use it.
 We maintain an instance at [cleanslate.sh](https://cleanslate.sh).
 It offers free accounts with social login (e.g. Login with Google).

 1. Create a PostgreSQL database.
 We recommend [Render.com](https://render.com/) because it fairly priced and very convenient.
-However, another host, such as Digital Ocean or Heroku, will do.
+However, any another host will do, such as Digital Ocean or Heroku.

-2. Create a static website that builds from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
+2. Create a static website built from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free, fast, and easy to link.
 However, Netlify, Render, and Vercel will also do.
-Make sure to add the following environmental variables.
+For all hosts, use `npm install -g pnpm; pnpm run build` as your build command.
+Use `/build` as your build output directory.
+And make sure to add the following environmental variables.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com